There are many different mentoring opportunities for student veterinarians:

 Dr. Gordon Kirby, Associate Dean, Research and Innovation and Elizabeth Lowenger, Manager, Student Affairs.

-The Summer Career Opportunties & Research Experience Program (Summer CORE Program) offers BSc, DVM and other students the opportunity to enhance their time as research students at OVC during the May-August summer break.
+The Summer Career Opportunties & Research Exploration Program (Summer CORE Program) offers BSc, DVM and other students the opportunity to enhance their time as research students at OVC during the May-August summer break.
 It is in conjunction with the Undergraduate Research Assistant (URA) and Undergraduate Student Research Awards (USRA) programs, which offer students the chance to work with faculty on novel or on-going research projects.
 The SLRP program provides research-oriented activities and exposure for students while they complete primary research/educational activities with faculty advisors.
 The program includes a Round Table discussion series with veterinarians and scientists working in diverse and intriguing areas, field trips to cutting-edge research facilities and the Metro Toronto Zoo, and professional development workshops to prepare for conference-style sessions.

 Students jump start their own academic leadership with oral presentations in May.
 The Summer CORE Program then offers students the opportunity to share project advancements and/or results with peers and the OVC community through Poster Presentations in mid-August.